 - Ensuring that animal handlers and the general public are more involved and informed on animal welfare issues; and,

 - Supporting and initiating further international initiatives to raise awareness of, and create greater consensus on, animal welfare.

 Animal Welfare Labeling

-On October 28, 2009, the European Commission published its long awaited report outlining a series of policy options for animal welfare labeling.
+On October 28, 2009, the European Commission published a report outlining a series of policy options for animal welfare labeling.
 The report also considers the possible establishment of a “European Network of Reference Centers for the Protection and Welfare of Animals” (ENRC).
 The ENRC would provide technical support for the development and implementation of a variety of animal welfare policies including labeling and certification.
 The stated objective of both initiatives is not to raise animal welfare standards as such but to increase consumer understanding of animal welfare and provide an incentive to producers to increase the welfare of animals.
 The Commission report does not endorse any of the animal welfare labeling options but identifies legislative and non-legislative options which are considered to be the most feasible at this stage.
 The finding presented in the report will now form the basis for an in-depth debate between the Commission, the Council and the European Parliament.
-For detailed information on the Commission report see: Animal Welfare Labeling -European Commission Report (GAIN report E49084 – November 19, 2009)
+For detailed information on the Commission report see: Animal Welfare Labeling -European Commission Report (GAIN report E49084 – November 19, 2009

 - DG Consumers & Health Protection – Animal Welfare

 - European Food Safety Authority – Animal Welfare

 - Council Regulation 1099/2009 on the protection of animals at the time of killing

 - Council Directive 2008/120/EC laying down minimum standards for the protection of pigs (February 2009)